WEEZOOKARP/RX-diving--SNZ/README.md

 ![Image description](https://i.imgur.com/lRynD9p.png)
 ![Image description](https://i.imgur.com/azc7ww4.png)

-## This is basically a modified version of the resource to use SNZ_UI features
+## This is basically a modified version of the resource to use SNZ_UI notifications and some more configuration options